 Travelling with your canine companion can be a fantastic bonding experience, but it also takes a little more planning than just throwing a few bits in a suitcase like us humans do!
 From preparations prior to heading off, to the do’s and don’ts of the car journey, to arrival at the cottage and then the actual holiday itself, there’s so much to plan when it comes to taking your four-legged best friend along for the adventure!

-We’ve compiled a list of our top tips when it comes to travelling and holidaying with your favourite family member.
+We’ve compiled a list of our 10 best travel tips for when it comes to travelling and holidaying with your favourite family member.

 There are other acceptable restraint options such as seatbelt harnesses and dog guards - just choose the one that is best for the size of your car and the number of dogs travelling.